 Tissue Expander/Implant Procedure

 Breast reconstruction with tissue expanders and implants is a multi-stage procedure that gradually expands the remaining natural breast skin and muscle to safely create a pocket for the implant.
 In the first procedure, which is performed through the same incision as the mastectomy, the tissue expander is placed under the pectoralis major muscle and partially filled with saline.
 This procedure takes about an hour to perform, and a general anesthetic is used.
 If performed with the mastectomy most patients stay in the hospital one to two days.
 If performed at a later date it is typically done as an outpatient.

 After an initial healing period, the expansion process begins by inserting additional saline into the tissue expander at regular intervals.
 Each tissue expansion procedure takes several minutes to complete.
 The expanders have a port in the front that can be easily accessed to inject the saline.
 Most patients feel little or no discomfort during the expansion process.
 Any discomfort can be managed with Tylenol or other over-the-counter medications.

 The advantage of this reconstruction is that aesthetically pleasing results are achieved with a relatively rapid recovery.
 There are no extra scars other than what is necessary for the mastectomy.
 The disadvantage of an implant reconstruction is that it may not be an exact match with the normal breast.
-Some women chose to undergo a lift, reduction, or augmentation on the unaffected breast for the most symmetric, aesthetically-pleasing outcome.
+Some women chose to undergo a breast lift, breast reduction, or breast augmentation on the unaffected breast for the most symmetric, aesthetically pleasing outcome.